 This is less than ideal for someone who wants to spend longer periods as a digital nomad in Bali.

 While the visa is valid for 5 years, the proof of income requirement is huge.
-You need to have 2 billions IDR (US$ 133,000) in your bank account all the time while holding this visa.
+You need to keep 2 billion IDR (about US$133,000) in your bank account the whole time you hold it, so it is really aimed at investors and high-net-worth individuals rather than working digital nomads.